olegkrivtsov/using-zend-framework-3-book/README.md

 You are welcome to contribute to make this book better:

-  * If you want to report a typo or a mistake in the text, or found a mistake in an image referenced in the book text, you can do this on the [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues) page.
-  * If you found a bug in some sample PHP code in the book chapters, please feel free to report it too.
+  * If you found a bug in some sample PHP code in the book chapters, please feel free to report it on the [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues) page.
   * If you would like translate existing chapters from English to your home language and contribute your work via a pull request, please see below for additional instructions.
 Your help is highly appreciated!
-  * If you would like to fix a mistake in an image yourself, the PNG images referenced in the Markdown files are stored inside the *manuscript/en/images* directory, their corresponding SVG (or GraphML) sources are in *misc*.
+  * If you would like to fix a mistake in an image and contribute it, the PNG images referenced in the Markdown files are stored inside the *manuscript/en/images* directory, their corresponding SVG (or GraphML) sources are in *misc*.
 For editing SVGs, you can use the [Inkscape](https://inkscape.org/ru/download/) editor.
 For editing the `.graphml` diagrams, please use [yEd Graph Editor](https://www.yworks.com/products/yed).

+If you are planning to make a contribution, please ensure you've carefully checked you changes (to save my time).

 ### Advice for Translators